weak-head/hffp-book/README.md

 ## Places worth to check

-There is lots of random unstructured stuff here, so probably these are the places that could be the most interesting for you:
+There is a lot of random unstructured stuff here, so probably these are the places that could be the most interesting for you:

-> Base library
-The base library definitions and implementations.
+> The base library definitions and implementations

 * [Monoid, Functor, Applicative, Monad, Foldable and Traversable class definitions](ch21-traversable/src/Sand/ClassDef.hs)
 * [Identity](ch21-traversable/src/Sand/Identity.hs)